 The IHSS Public Authority is a separate entity from the IHSS Program and is located within the Social Services building.
 The significant role the Public Authority fulfills for IHSS is to offer services that assist consumers with greater access to providers.
 This has been accomplished by creating a registry of screened IHSS providers.
 Aside from establishing a registry, the PA is also responsible for ensuring the potential provider completes all the state mandated requirements including a background check through the Department of Justice and attend an orientation.
 The orientation will educate the potential provider on the duties of a provider and go over fraud prevention within the program.
 The PA services are provided at no cost to consumers.
 The Social Worker will give the applicant information about the PA at the home visit.

 Does the consumer have any control in choosing a provider?

 Yes, while IHSS regulations determine the range of services, it is the consumer who drives the program.
 The consumer will hire the provider of his/her choice if the provider completes state mandated requirements.
 If the consumer does not have a provider, the Public Authority (PA) will assist in this process by sending a list of available providers matched to each consumer’s particular needs.
 The consumer can then interview prospective providers from the list and hire the one they prefer.
 The Public Authority’s role is to improve the quality of services without interfering with consumer control.

-VIDEO TRAINING IS AVAILABLE: For IHSS Recipient and Provider training videos, including how to fill out the new timesheet, visit the CDSS website here:
+VIDEO TRAINING IS AVAILABLE: For IHSS Recipient and Provider training videos, including information and training on the new Electronic Timesheets, visit the following links on the CDSS website: